According to the Criminal Code, a person can have something in their possession in three different ways:

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
 This may sometimes be difficult as the Judge may be hesitant to release you due to concerns with your willingness to obey release conditions, but it is not impossible.

-Where can I pay for bail for possession of stolen property charges in Edmonton?
+Where can I pay for bail for possession of stolen property charges in Surrey?

-If you or a loved one is charged with possession of stolen property in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
-If you live in Calgary, you can pay bail there for someone detained in Edmonton.
+If you or a loved one are charged with possession of stolen property in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay bail at any court registry (courthouse) in British Columbia.
+If you live in Vancouver, you can pay bail there for someone detained in Surrey.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for possession of stolen property charges in Edmonton?
+How do I change my release conditions for possession of stolen property charges in Surrey?

 Release on bail for possession of stolen property charges may include restrictions that impact your day-to-day life.